useraddmario/autodeploy-pipeline/README.md

 # Node.js app deployment to EC2 using Cloudformation, Ansible, and Prometheus

 This project's goal was to produce a CI/CD pipeline that builds/tests/security scans/deploys/smoke test a provided sample Node application as well as the accompanying AWS architecture.
-This is one of my larger projects and was a part of the Udacity Cloud DevOps course.
+This is one of my larger projects and was a part of the Udacity Cloud DevOps course, which was a lot of fun.

 ### Automation